Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective

-The matrices $\Phi_t$ are block diagonal matrices with the $i$th diagonal entry $R^i_t + (B^i_t)^\top P^{i*}_{t+1} B^i_t$ and $ij$th non-diagonal entries $(B^i_t)^\top P^{i*}_{t+1} B^j_t$.
+$i \in [N], t \in \{0,\ldots.T-1\}$ where the control parameters $K^{i*}_t$ are guaranteed to exist and be unique if the matrices $\Phi_t$ and $\bPhi_t$ are invertible. \end{theorem} The proof can be found in Appendix \ref{sec:CLNE}.
+The matrices $\Phi_t$ are block diagonal with the $i$th diagonal entry $R^i_t + (B^i_t)^\top P^{i*}_{t+1} B^i_t$ and $ij$th non-diagonal entries $(B^i_t)^\top P^{i*}_{t+1} B^j_t$.
 The emergence of the invertibility condition is a consequence of the HJI equations and it naturally arises in similar games with a finite number of competing entities, e.g. LQ Games \cite{bacsar1998dynamic}.